 Built-in bookcases are often the anchors of a room.
 Unlike furniture that can be moved in and out of a space, these as-is elements are an integral, immobile part of your home—plus, they lend character to and set the tone for the feel of the room.

 When building your built-in bookcases from the ground up, carefully consider how big you want them to be.
 The two major details to nail down before you determine their final height?
 Identify how you plan to use the bookcase and measure the total distance between the room’s floor and ceiling.
 If the shelves are mostly for holding decorative pieces in a room with a vaulted ceiling, you could make the bookcase taller than 80 inches knowing that you’ll need to use a step ladder when you’re ready to redecorate (which won’t happen often).
 However, if you’re going to fill the shelves with books, movies, and board games in a basement playroom, you’ll want shelves that are easily accessible.
 In that case, bookshelves that are 72 to 80 inches tall will make them most functional.

 Consider function over time

 Will your built-ins serve as a type of media center?
 Gaming devices and entertainment components require deeper shelves than books or décor, so you’ll need to measure accordingly.
+It’s also a great idea to have a good desk for gaming.
 Better yet, opt for adjustable shelving, as your needs will change overtime.
 Families may need to store big toys in a built-in bookcase when their kids are small.
 Later, shelves can be closer together for Lego displays.
 And eventually Mom will get to use the space to swap out art pieces.
 If you’re sticking with stationary shelves, 24 inches is the maximum space you want between shelves unless you’re planning to put something very specific on each level.

 Build bookcases into blank nooks and crannies.